yurujaja/pangaea-bench/README.md

 ### 💻 Fully Supervised Baseline

-The repo supports also training fully supervised baselines (e.g. UNet).
+The repo supports also training fully supervised baselines (i.e. UNet and ViT).
 To run these, follow the same command line rules as for other models.
 Keep in mind that setting finetune=True is necessary since this fully supervised approach trains the model from scratch.
-An example for single temporal semantic segmentation is provided (Sen1Floods11 dataset):
+An example for single temporal semantic segmentation with UNet is provided (Sen1Floods11 dataset):
 ```
 torchrun --nnodes=1 --nproc_per_node=1 pangaea/run.py \
    --config-name=train \